-Bosnia vs Latvia
+Bosnia vs Latvia by DamirJ

 Bosnia started of with a remarkable 8:1 win over Liechtenstein away from home.
 Although the opponents were several levels below the quality of Bosnian offensive players, such a big margin win is rare to see in the qualifying rounds at European continent.
 Well earned win for Bosnians, with their most known players had the biggest role at the match with Edin Dzeko and Vedad Ibisevic scoring three goals each, while Zvjezdan Misimovic scored two goals.

 With this result in an away win, the Bosnians equalized their previous record win (earned against Estonia 7:0 several years back) and made significant difference in goals, which could be important later on in tied cases.
 However, their coach does admit that the group isn't weak and that everyone except Liechtenstein represent good opponents for them.
 Although, not much is expected to be changed in their squad, three important players could be included for tonight's game.
 Defender Mensur Mujdza (15 appearances for national team) and central midfielder Haris Medunjanin (21 appearances) returning from injury, while left-back - midfielder Senad Lulic (18 appearances) served the suspension earned in a play-off match against Portugal last November and can be included in the squad once again.
 Right back Boris Pandza and midfielder Elvir Rahimic are still out for this game due injuries.